 I have been eating these rolls since I was a kid.
 I don’t know where they started out, but I remember my grandmother making them.
 They freeze well and taste great split open and toasted.

-Bake rolls in the preheated oven until golden brown on top, about 20 minutes.
-Serve warm.
+Bake rolls in the preheated oven until golden brown, 10 to 12 minutes.

 Prep time: 20 mins / Cooking time: 10 mins / Total time: 2 hrs 45 mins